wannesm/adsphd/README.md

 Using Latex directly
 --------------------

-The adsphd.cls can be used directly by latex:
+The adsphd.cls class can be used directly by latex:

     pdflatex thesis
     bibtex thesis